GabrielePicco/natural-language-technologies/Semantic Similarity/README.md

     Pair accuracy for user S = 0.6122448979591837 Individual term accuracy for user G = 0.7346938775510204 Pair accuracy for user G = 0.5714285714285714

+We calculated the mean value of annotation for each user and the Pearson and Spearman correlation between the annotations:

+    First user mean:  1.822
+    Second user mean:  1.988
+    Pearson correlation:  (0.8788330530274371, 2.9267608974718636e-33)
+    SpearmanrResult(correlation=0.8822225421746083, pvalue=7.931159499974398e-34)

+As shown by the results, on average, very similar terms were not found, while the correlation was high, showing that in general the same senses were understood during the annotation phase